-The purpose of the Highlands Environmental Resource Inventory is to provide a framework that supports the efforts of Sparta Township to bring its master plan, including the ERI, into conformance with the Highlands Regional Master Plan (RMP).
-The ERI is one requirement for Basic Plan Conformance.
-It provides critical support to the Conservation Plan Element of the municipal master plan related to implementation of resource protection requirements in the land use ordinance and health codes of Sparta Township.
-Additional modifications to the ERI will occur during later stages of the Plan Conformance process to more fully address requirements of the RMP.
+The purpose of the Highlands Environmental Resource Inventory (Highlands ERI) is to provide a framework that supports the efforts of the Township of Montville to bring its planning documents, including the existing Natural Resource Inventory, into conformance with the Regional Master Plan (RMP).
+The Highlands ERI is one requirement for Plan Conformance.
+It provides critical support to the Conservation Plan Element of the municipal master plan and to implementation of resource protection requirements in the land use ordinance and health codes of the Township of Montville.